ippontech/blog-usa/posts/seeding-a-shared-library-with-jenkins.md

   ![jenkins freestyle project](https://raw.githubusercontent.com/kcrane3576/blog-usa/master/images/2018/05/jenkins-shared-library-02.PNG)

 ### Install the `Job DSL` plugin
-This is necessary to set up the Jenkins for using Shared Libraries
+We need to configure Jenkins to use the Jenkins Job DSL API.
+This provides us the functionality to have a job that creates other jobs.

   1. Navigate to `Jenkins Home` > `Manage Jenkins` > `Manage Plugins` > `Available` tab > Search for `Job DSL` and install

 ### Configuring the `seedJob` to use `dsl/seed.groovy` stored in github
+Now that we have configured Jenkins to us the Jenkins Job DSL API, we can create a Jenkins Job to create jobs.
+We are going to use our `jenkins-shared-library` repository to load in the groovy script(s) we want to use to create other jobs.
+ * **Note:** This is not a requirement.
+Directory inside of the `seedJob`, you could add a groovy script to do the same thing we are doing in our `jenkins-shared-library`

-  Now that Jenkins knows that we want to use a Shared Library and has default configurations, we can go in and configure our `seedJob` to look for our `seed.groovy` file to build additional jobs.
-We will need to add some additional configuration to this job to get this working.
+Since we will be using our `jenkins-shared-library`, we will need to add some additional configuration to this job to get this working.

    1. Navigate to `Jenkins Home` > `seedJob` > `Configure`
    2. Scroll to the `Build` section > select `Add Build step` > Select `Process Job DSLs`
+   3. Select `Look on Filesystem`
    3. In the `DSL Scripts` input field, enter `dsl/seed.groovy`
        * Leave everything else as the default configuration